attrib75/AzureDraw/README.md

 Also, to be feature parity complete with Quick Draw, I added speech to text so the app speaks its predictions, using Microsoft's [Text to Speech](https://azure.microsoft.com/en-us/services/cognitive-services/text-to-speech/) service.

-Each service requires its own provisioning and keys, so to use this app you'll need to provision your own service and host it yourself.
+Each service requires its own provisioning and keys, so to use this app you'll need to provision your own services and host it yourself.
 It is an ASP.NET core app.

 In short, the whole stack from the app platform itself all the way to the AI is all Microsoft.
 Yay!